-This Pasta with Pink Sauce recipe was inspired by my love for simple tomato sauces.
-As an Italian-American recipe blogger, I want to make sure my website is a place where home cooks can find recipes for all the best Italian-American staples.
-Many of these staples, such as this Vodka Pizza Recipe and this Veal Parmesan Sandwich Recipe, start with a basic tomato sauce.
+As an Italian-American recipe blogger, I want to make sure my website is a place where home cooks can find recipes for all the best Italian-American staples, such as Pink Sauce Pasta.

 So, What is Pink Sauce?

 Pink sauce is simply a tomato sauce with cream.
-Some pink sauces call for vodka and a spicy element, as this one does, and others do not.
+Some pink sauces call for vodka and a spicy element, as this one does, but others do not.

-The red tomato sauce get its beautiful pink color from the cream...
-Because you know, red and white make pink.
+The red tomato sauce get its beautiful orange- pink color from the cream...

 How to Make Pink Sauce Pasta

-It starts as a simple tomato garlic sauce.
-Then cream and more garlic are added to layer in that delicious garlic flavor.
-And finally, it gets tossed with some penne.
-See below for ingredients and detailed instructions.
+It starts as a simple garlicky tomato sauce.
+Then calls for cream and more garlic to layer in that delicious garlic flavor.
+And finally, it's tossed with some penne pasta.

 Ingredients in Italian Pink Sauce